dpgaspar/AWSCFDocs/docs/index.rst

 1 - **Security**:

 a) No passwords, RSA keys or tokens are hardcoded on the stack or even created to be included on the instances.
-The would have been easier to include an cloudFormation admin key on the instance to fullfill requirement number 9.

 b) Used IAM Roles to access CloudWatch and S3 on stack init.